trajber/handy/README.md

 type MyHandler struct {
 	handy.DefaultHandler
+	interceptor.IntrospectorCompliant

-	// this structure will be used only for get and put methods Response MyResponse `response:"get,put"`
+	// this structure will be used only for GET and PUT methods Response MyResponse `response:"get,put"`
 }
 ~~~